Sport and Exercise Nutrition MSc

-The successful completion of this sports nutrition masters degree will enable graduates to:
+The successful completion of our MSc in sport nutrition will enable graduates to:

-- To provide an advanced study of issues in sport and exercise nutrition to facilitate the implementation of evidence-based care and best practice.
+- Provide an advanced study of issues in sport and exercise nutrition to facilitate the implementation of evidence-based care and best practice.

-- To prepare for and/or develop skills at a professional level, or as preparation for research or further study in the area.
+- Prepare for and/or develop skills at a professional level, or as preparation for research or further study in the area.

-- To enable graduates to develop positive and critical attitudes towards key areas in sport and exercise nutrition, so as to reflect the dynamism and vibrancy of the environment.
+- Develop positive and critical attitudes towards key areas in sport and exercise nutrition, so as to reflect the dynamism and vibrancy of the environment.